robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

         webComponents.addComponent('person_page', crud_assembly(QEWD));

-Whilst these two steps above should be familiar by now, the next step is a new one.
+Whilst these two steps above should be familiar by now, the next step is a new one:

 If you remember in the *sidebar-menu* Assembly, the *nav* menu option for selecting the *Person Editor* page looked like this: